 Wearing the standard blue 'square rig' uniform, all major Fleet Commands, or Flottenkommando, had a Geschwader musikkorps which normally consisted of between 26 and 40 junior NCOs and ratings drawn from the naval music career path.
 The smaller were composed of 9 volunteer ratings and NCOs who played in the band as a spare-time activity in addition to their normal duties as seamen, gunners, divers, engineers etc, under the musical direction of a junior NCO career musician in the rank of Musikobermaat.

-Tomahawk Films are pleased to present a superb 14-track mix of powerful naval military marching music, traditional sea shanties and Nazi-inspired anthems & Korps songs including:
+Tomahawk Film Music is pleased to present a superb 14-track mix of powerful naval military marching music, traditional sea shanties and Nazi-inspired anthems & Korps songs including: